prysmaticlabs/documentation/website/docs/install/install-with-script.md

         </ul>
       </TabItem>
     </Tabs>
-    <p>Your Nethermind execution node will begin syncing after you issue this command.
-This should take about two hours to complete. [<a href='#footnote-X'>TODO: Detailed Nethermind installation guidance is available on Nethermind’s documentation portal</a>]</p>
+    <p>Your Nethermind execution node will begin syncing after you issue this command [<a href='#footnote-10'>10</a>].
+This should take about two hours to complete.
+You can proceed to the next step while Nethermind syncs.</p>
   </TabItem>
   <TabItem value="besu">
     <p>Install the latest stable release of Besu by following the instructions on the <a href='https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/'>Besu binary distributions</a> page.</p>